ScottyP123/Observations-and-Mapping-of-Sedimentary-Features-near-Select-Tesserae-on-Venus/ReadMe.md

 * Streaks_Wispy: Meandering radar-dark wind streaks.
 <br> Wind streak classification is based on Greeley et al. (1995).

-#### reports
+#### ScottPetersen_SeniorThesis.pdf
-This folder contains a .pdf file of Scott Petersen's senior thesis.
+This is a .pdf file of Scott Petersen's senior thesis.
 Please read this document for a full description of the sedimentary map.

 ### Availability
 This repository is also posted on the University of Arizona's ReDATA system with the DOI https://doi.org/10.25422/azu.data.29055653